Video: Yellowstone closes due to ‘extremely hazardous’ conditions from flooding, mudslides

 HELENA, Mont.
-(NEXSTAR) — Major flooding swept away at least one bridge, washed away roads and set off mudslides in Yellowstone National Park on Monday.
+(NEXSTAR) — Major flooding on Monday swept away at least one bridge, washed away roads and set off mudslides in Yellowstone National Park.

 Officials closed all five entrances and began evacuating visitors from the northern part of the park, issuing an alert that the park was being temporarily closed due to “extremely hazardous conditions.”